-PropertyChanged event raising check.
-And as a result, those tests are usually of no value to me.
+PropertyChanged event raising check (or our manual testers will point me to my blunder very quickly).
+And as a result, those tests are usually of no value to me nor the team.
 On the other hand, if particular property is a constant troublemaker, I do have test for it.
 For others the strategies might be different.
 YMMV.

 I find Kent’s advise highly pragmatic - you always need to keep adjusting your code writing/testing habits to your team, your current level of knowledge, tools and what not more.
 There is no single golden rule or universal guide.